chiahuang/TodoList-Redis/README.md

 ##Setting up Redis service in Bluemix

-1.Get an account for Bluemix
+1.Get an account for Bluemix and go to Category called Compute

+2.Open the Bluemix catalog by clicking the blue hexagon '+' icon

 2.Select the Redis by Compose Service